 Etihad Rail has achieved a new milestone with the successful arrival of its new and advanced rolling stock fleet consisting of locomotives and wagons.
 The first batches arrived in the UAE via Zayed and Al Musaffah Ports, pic.twitter.com/kUJmzLcZjK

 — Etihad Rail (@Etihad_Rail) August 18, 2022

-There’s currently 45 of these heavy lifting locomotives, each capable of shifting 1,000 wagons— transporting 60 million tonnes of cargo.
-The EMD locomotives were built in the USA whilst the multi-functional wagons manufactured in China.
+There are currently 45 of these heavy-lifting locomotives, each capable of shifting 1,000 wagons— transporting 60 million tonnes of cargo.
+The EMD locomotives were built in the USA whilst the multi-functional wagons were manufactured in China.